find and use resources

 Q What is the purpose of a Resource Grant?

 A The purpose is to increase your congregation’s capacity to accomplish a new goal.
+A resource grant needs a specific, focused topic.
+Multiple unrelated issues cannot be bundled in a single grant.
 This grant program is similar to a scholarship program.
 The grant provides funding to allow your congregation to learn and leverage new learnings as an asset.
 The Center hopes that through a Resource Grant, your congregation will experience an outside resource that raises your ability to accomplish a goal, ultimately furthering your congregation’s mission and values.

 Q What do Resource Grants fund?

-A The Resource Grants program pays for resources such as computer software, architects, fundraising consultants, strategic planning consultants, attendance at educational workshops, and many other resources.
+A The Resource Grants program pays for related resources within a single project, such as computer software, architects, fundraising consultants, strategic planning consultants, attendance at educational workshops, and many other resources.
+A grant may fund more than one resource, but those resources must be thematically related and support the same project.
 The best way to find out if your project or idea is eligible for a Resource Grant is to contact a Center for Congregations resource consultant.
 To be connected with a resource consultant, follow this link to find the office nearest you (http://centerforcongregations.org/page/contact-information) or call 866-307-2381.